 To work on managing pain that is chronic or intermittent, there are a variety of options from which to choose.

 Relaxation: When in pain, we tend to take shorter breaths.
 Be conscious of how you’re breathing and whether it’s shallow.
 Draw out your breath, as it will help relax your body.
 That dispersal of tension will also help disperse pain symptoms.
 Think of childbirth and how breathing methods have been used for years – It’s a way to work through the pain and relax.

 - MSM Sulfur: MSM sulfur supports healthy connective tissues like tendons, muscle, and ligaments and thus is helpful for health challenges such as arthritis, osteoarthritis, rheumatoid arthritis, bursitis, gout, and muscle pain.
 The substance also removes toxins from the blood and lymphatic system.

 - White willow bark: Willow is one of the natural sources of aspirin.
 The extract can be used to treat arthritis, backaches and joint pain.
 Studies have show that it outpaces placebo in treating low back pain.3

 Nutritional treatment: You can help relieve your pain symptoms through what you eat.
 There are foods that contribute to an inflammatory state, such as the over-processed, sugary, high-fat foods that line grocery store shelves.

 Eat an anti-inflammatory diet, which can take the fire out of chronic pain.
 Your meals should revolve around whole foods as close to their natural state as possible.
 Focus on getting the following nutrients, which have anti-inflammatory effects.

-1) Omega-3’s: This healthful fatty acid can be found in flaxseed, algae and wheat germ.
+- Omega-3: This healthful fatty acid can be found in flax seed, algae and wheat germ.

 “This article appears courtesy of Early to Rise’s Total Health Breakthroughs which offers alternative health solutions for mind, body and soul”